 5. Tulum as a health and spiritual destination

-Tulum is quite unique in the world in terms of its positioning with regards to health and spirituality.
+Tulum is quite unique in the world in terms of its positioning with regards to health and alternative spirituality.

 Sure, we have all seen the pictures of wonderful beaches, cool beach clubs packed with “influencers”, and Mayan ruins, but Tulum is also widely known as a place where people go to recharge.